What Is Gnosticism? // 01

 Posits a hostile world order.

-Asserts a material reality that naturally restricts the meaningful will and ability of self-conscious man within its objective and knowable parameters.
+Asserts a material reality that naturally restricts the meaningful will and ability of self-conscious man within its parameters (which are objective and knowable).

 Affirms the free will and intellectual agency of self-conscious man as means by which he can pursue, gain, and apply Gnosis.